American Girl: Films

 In 2004, American Girl teamed up with Julia Roberts's Red Om production company to create the first American Girl movie, Samantha: An American Girl Holiday.
 The film spawned a franchise that was followed by Felicity: An American Girl Adventure (2005), Molly: An American Girl on the Home Front (2006), and the theatrically released 2008 film Kit Kittredge: An American Girl, starring Abigail Breslin.

 In 2009, American Girl began releasing direct-to-video and television films based on the Girl of the Year doll for that respective year.
 The series began with An American Girl: Chrissa Stands Strong and was followed by McKenna Shoots for the Stars (2012), Saige Paints the Sky (2013), Isabelle Dances Into the Spotlight (2014), Grace Stirs Up Success (2015), and Lea To The Rescue (2016).

 In October 2016, American Girl began releasing new films on the Amazon Prime Video streaming service, beginning with An American Girl Story - Melody 1963: Love Has to Win.
 This was followed by three more films: Maryellen 1955: Extraordinary Christmas that November, Ivy & Julie 1976: A Happy Balance in March 2017, and Corinne Tan in July 2023.

 In February 2019, it was reported that Mattel Films and MGM announced the development of a live-action children's movie based on the doll line.
-Following the success of the live-action Barbie film, in December 2023, Mattel Films partnered with Paramount Pictures on a live-action feature with Lindsey Anderson Beer serving as the screenwriter and producer.
+Following the success of the live-action Barbie film, in December 2023, Mattel Films partnered with Paramount Pictures to develop a live-action feature with Lindsey Anderson Beer serving as the screenwriter and producer.